 1952 is seen as the dawn of electron beam technology.
 The physicist Dr. h.c.
 Karl-Heinz Steigerwald built the first electron beam processing machine.
-Much of what is now taken for granted first had to be painstakingly worked out all those years ago.
+What had to be laboriously worked out at that time is taken for granted today.

 - In 1952 he built the first electron beam processing machine.

-- In 1958 he butt-welded 5 mm thick zircaloy together and in doing so he discovered the "deep welding effect".
+- In 1958 he butt-welded 5 mm thick Zircaloy together and thereby he discovered the "deep welding effect".

 - In 1963 he founded the company Steigerwald Strahltechnik GmbH, which is still engaged in the development and construction of electron beam processing machines at the highest level.
 The permanent innovative energy of the company, from those days until today, brought Steigerwald Strahltechnik in the markets the eligible label "The Innovators of the Electron Beam".

 Based on Dr. Steigerwald's fundamental work at Zeiss, companies in other countries began to develop electron beam technology and build EB machines.
 Hamilton Standard in the USA and Heraeus in Germany realized the potential of this technology very early.
 These two companies together with Steigerwald Strahltechnik and the company founder and inventor of electron beam technology Dr. h.c.
 Karl-Heinz Steigerwald, refer to a more than 40-year history with constant development.